-This agreement enables NWU in consultation with MeyerZall to also conclude research and development agreements with independent third parties.
+This agreement enables NWU to also conclude research and development agreements with independent third parties.

 To date, more than 100 Masters and Doctor’s degrees have been awarded to students who have studied Emzaloid™ or Pheroid™ technology (as the University prefers to call it).
 Research areas relate to improved absorption of insulin; anti-retroviral drugs; anti-tubercolosis drugs such as rifampicin and isoniazid; acyclovir; ketoconazole; niacinamide; recombinant human growth hormone; calcitonin; salicylic acid; malaria drugs such as mefloquin, artemeter, artemisinin; antibiotics; anti-inflammatories drugs; vaccines such as rabies; etc. Other research areas relate to Emzaloid™/Pheroid™ stability, analytical methods, optimized production methods, etc.

 The University was granted two multi-million awards from the Innovation Fund to study and develop products used for the treatment of TB and drug-resistant Malaria.
-The research results emanating from a collaboration with the Swiss Tropical Institute at the end of 2011 will determine whether initial studies indicating that the use Emzaloid™/Pheroid™ was effective in the treatment of drug-resistant malaria, have merit in a wide-scale use for humans living in Malaria areas.
+Research results from a collaboration with the Swiss Tropical Institute has shown promising initial results with the use of Emzaloid™/Pheroid™ in the treatment of drug-resistant malaria.

 Emzaloid™/Pheroid™ has been successfully used as a carrier to stimulate plant growth in the agriculture industry.
 The CSIR in collaboration with the University is researching the use of Emzaloid™/Pheroid™ as a light-harvesting complex to act as a “battery” for nano-machines.